redis/redis-doc/docs/reference/modules/modules-api-ref.md

 ## Modules Timers API

-Module timers are an high precision "green timers" abstraction where every module can register even millions of timers without problems, even if the actual event loop will just have a single timer that is used to awake the module timers subsystem in order to process the next event.
+Module timers are a high precision "green timers" abstraction where every module can register even millions of timers without problems, even if the actual event loop will just have a single timer that is used to awake the module timers subsystem in order to process the next event.